2025–26 South Alabama Jaguars men's basketball team

-The 2025–26 South Alabama Jaguars men's basketball team represents the University of South Alabama in the 2025–26 NCAA Division I men's basketball season.
-The Jaguars, led by eighth-year head coach Richie Riley, play their home games at the Mitchell Center in Mobile, Alabama as members in the Sun Belt Conference.
+The 2025–26 South Alabama Jaguars men's basketball team represented the University of South Alabama in the 2025–26 NCAA Division I men's basketball season.
+The Jaguars, led by eighth-year head coach Richie Riley, played their home games at the Mitchell Center in Mobile, Alabama as members in the Sun Belt Conference.

 Previous season

 The Jaguars finished the 2024–25 season 21–11, 13–5 in Sun Belt play to finish in a four-way tie for first place.
 In the Sun Belt tournament, they lost in the semifinals to Arkansas State.

 The Jaguars were briefly offered a bid to the 2025 National Invitation Tournament, but the offer was revoked when UC Riverside withdrew from the College Basketball Invitational to accept an NIT bid.